spacesoldier/starty/README.md

 At this point we could decide to provide these details to user, but also increase the number of users online.
 This decision may touch two zones of responsibility: one for receiving the details about new sessions and another for dealing with user counting.

+Also let's look at the scheduled function calls.
+According to the configuration described in previous chapter, there is one call which purpose is to report the current state of the online users counter.
+When firing a timed event Starty provides a *Date* object as `msg.payload`.
+The result of a scheduled call could be routed to any internal or external receiver by the same rules as described above.

+The example code which illustrates all these ideas could look like the following:
 ```javascript
 'use strict'
 const {loggerBuilder, logLevels} = require('starty');